juniornoodles/GPU-Project/README.md

 SWAP_BUFFER

 I've currently implemented the first 6 instructions and the pipeline for the cores to send the instructionsto the mig.
 This code relies on Custom IP blocks which I will add to the repository when the projectis completed.
-I am currently working on debugging issues with the first 6 instructions and then implementing the final two
+I am currently working on debugging issues with the first 6 instructions and then implementing the final two.